matt-handy/TheAllCommander/README.md

 reg_silent_exit <process name>
 	This command will use the Windows SilentProcessExit registry key to launch the daemon process when the target process is closed.
 This is a reasonably stealthy technique if the attacker uses it skillfully in terms of user awareness.
 Requires an elevated session.

+### Enumeration

+enum_av
+	This command uses WMIC to enumerate AV products on Windows

+enum_network_share
+	This command uses WMIC to enumerate network shares on Windows

+enum_patches <wmic | ps>
+	This command uses WMIC or Powershell to enumerate patch level on Windows

 # Near Term Project Goals
 DNSEmulatorSubdomainComms currently implements traffic hiding within DNS using the tried and true technique of hiding base64 communication in the subdomain, such as <secret message>.domain.com, with responses returned in DNS TXT records.
 In the future, I will be implementing a novel protocol which is less obvious to provide modelling for less trivial heuristic detection.